niranjan-fartare/obsidian/Data Engineering/SQL.md

 # ER Diagram

 - Entity Relationship Diagram
-- Entity -> Tables
+- Entity : Tables
--
 # Relations / Cardinality

 - One to One
 - One to Many
 - Many to One
 - Many to Many
 # ACID Properties

-ACID properties ensure that database transactions are processed reliably, maintaining the integrity and consistency of the data throughout their life-cycle.
+ACID properties ensure that database Transactions are processed reliably, maintaining the integrity and consistency of the data throughout their life-cycle.

-- Atomicity -> A transaction should either be successful or it should not happen at all.
+- **Atomicity** : A transaction should either be successful or it should not happen at all.
 If any part of the transaction fails, the entire transaction should be rolled back.
-- Consistency -> The Data should be consistent across transactions.
+- **Consistency** : The Data should be consistent across transactions.
-- Isolation -> A transaction should not affect other transactions.
+- **Isolation** : A transaction should not affect other transactions.
-- Durability -> Once a transaction is committed, changes are permanent, even in the event of a failure.
+- **Durability** : Once a transaction is committed, changes are permanent, even in the event of a failure.

 # DDL (Data Definition)(Auto-Commit)

+DDL is used to define and manage all database objects.

-- create
+- `alter`
-- drop
+- `create`
-- alter
+- `drop`
-- truncate
+- `truncate`
 # DML (Data Manipulation)

+DML is used for managing data within existing database objects.

-- insert
+- `insert`
-- update
+- `update`
-- delete
+- `delete`
 # DRL (Data Retrieval)

+DRL is a subset of DML focused specifically on retrieving data from the database.

-- select
+- `select`
+# Misc

--  ```show databases;``` -> Show all databases
+- `show databases; : Show all databases
-### `use database;` -> Use given database
+- `use database;` : Use given database
-### `desc table;` ->  Show table structure
+- `desc table;` :  Show table structure
-### `show tables;` -> Show all tables in current database
+- `show tables;` : Show all tables in current database

 # Create Table